sawantaditi24/RoomSync/README.md

 Imagine arriving in a new country, thousands of miles from home, with just a few weeks before classes begin.
 Your priority list is overwhelming: navigate a new city, understand a different culture, set up banking, get a phone number, and somehow find a place to live.
 But here's the reality that every international student at CSULB knows all too well:

 You spend hours scrolling through Facebook groups, WhatsApp chats, and random websites, hoping to find someone who needs a roommate or has a room available.
-You message dozens of people, only to discover the room is already taken, the location is too far, or worse—you realize after moving in that your roommate's lifestyle is completely incompatible with yours.
+You message dozens of people, only to discover the room is already taken, the location is too far, or worse you realize after moving in that your roommate's lifestyle is completely incompatible with yours.
 Maybe they're night owls and you need quiet study time, or they have dietary restrictions that clash with yours, or the cost is more than you budgeted for.

 The search becomes a full-time job you didn't sign up for.
 You're juggling time zones to call home, trying to understand lease agreements in a language that's not your first, and making decisions about where you'll live for the next year based on incomplete information.
-Meanwhile, you're also trying to find basic furniture and essentials—a desk, a chair, a lamp—because you can't afford to buy everything new, but you don't know where to look or who to trust.
+Meanwhile, you're also trying to find basic furniture and essentials a desk, a chair, a lamp because you can't afford to buy everything new, but you don't know where to look or who to trust.

 This isn't just about finding a room.
 It's about finding a home, a community, and roommates who understand what it means to be an international student.
 It's about reducing the stress of an already challenging transition and focusing on what you came here to do: learn, grow, and succeed.